+Stemness measurement during oncogenic transformation through regulatory networks

+A prevailing decades-old paradigm has held that at least a subpopulation of tumor cells has the ability to self-renew, differentiate, and regenerate in a manner similar to that in stem cells.
+We projected the xxx RNA-seq data by Residual Component Analysis (RCA) to cluster various cell types according to the similarity of their transcriptomes.
+We found that various types of stem cells, including data-rich H1 cells, form a tight cluster (blue in Fig. 5A).
+Interestingly, we observed that tumor cells (green in Fig. 5A) are located more proximal to the stem group than its normal counterpart (yellow), which is consistent with recent discoveries \cite{TCGA stemness}.
+Furthermore, we extended our analysis from transcriptome to both proximal and distal regulatory networks and observed a strong pattern: tumor cells tend to cluster together around stem cells, unlike normal cells.

+It is also well-known that dysregulation of key oncogene TFs are hallmarks of tumor progression.
+Key genes, such as MYC, initiate overexpression of other oncogenes in tumor cells.
+To test the hypothesis that oncogenic TFs contribute to the state of cell differentiation, we measured the perturbations introduced by oncogenic TFs through expression comparisons before and after TF knockdowns.
+Interestingly, the overall expression profiles reverted slightly back toward normal state upon oncogene knockdowns

-Step-wise prioritization scheme pinpoints deleterious SNVs in cancer
+Step-wise prioritization scheme pinpoints deleterious features associated with oncogenesis

-Summarizing the above, our companion resource consists of annotations in Fig. 1 and 6: (1) a BMR model with a matching procedure for the relevant functional genomics data and a list of regions with higher-than-expected mutational burdens in a diverse selection of cancers; (2) accurate and compactly defined enhancer and promotor annotation that is based on integrating many functional assays, including STARR-seq; (3) enhancer-target-gene linkages and extended gene neighborhoods that are obtained by integrating Hi-C and multi-histone-mark experiments; (4) tumor-normal differential expression, chromatin, and regulatory changes; (5) TF regulatory networks, both merged and cell-type specific, based on both distal and proximal regulation; (6) for each TF, its position in the network hierarchy and its rewiring status; and (7) an analogous but less-developed network for RBPs.
+Summarizing the above, our companion resource consists of annotations of (1) overall somatic and germline mutational burden scores; (2) accurate and compactly defined regulatory elements by integrating various novel functional assays, including eCLIP and STARR-seq; (3) enhancer-target-gene linkages and extended gene neighborhoods that are obtained by integrating Hi-C and multi-histone-mark experiments; (4) tumor-normal differential expression, chromatin, and 3D structural changes; (5) TF regulatory networks, both merged and cell-type specific, based on both distal and proximal regulation; (6) an analogous but less-developed network for RBPs; (7) attributes of TF/RBPs derived from network analysis, such as position in the network hierarchy, regulatory potential, and rewiring status.
 All the resources mentioned above are available online through the ENCODE website as simple flat files and computer codes (see suppl.).

-Collectively, these resources allow us to prioritize key genomic features associated with oncogenesis.
-Our prioritization scheme is schematized as a workflow in Fig. 6A.
-We first search for key regulators that are frequently rewired, located in network hubs, sit at the top of the hierarchy, or significantly drive expression changes in cancer.
-We then prioritize functional elements associated with these regulators, are highly mutated in tumors, or undergo large changes in gene expression, TF binding, or chromatin status.
-Finally, on a nucleotide level, by estimating their ability to disrupt or introduce specific binding sites, we pinpoint impactful SNVs.
+Collectively, these resources allowed us to prioritize key genomic features associated with oncogenesis at regulator, element, and nucleotide levels.
+Our prioritization workflow is schematized in Fig. 6A.
+We first searched for key regulators that are either frequently rewired, or located in network hubs, or sit at the top of the hierarchy, or significantly drive expression changes in cancer.
+We then prioritized functional elements associated with these regulators that are either highly mutated in tumors, or undergo large changes in gene expression, or TF binding, or chromatin status.
+Finally, on a nucleotide level, by estimating their ability to disrupt or introduce specific binding sites, we pinpoint impactful genome variants at a fine scale level.

-Small-scale validation experiments on prioritized genomic elements and variants
+Small-scale validation experiments on prioritized regulators and elements